Are you struggling to do On-Page SEO?

 This doesn’t mean that updating the publish date of a blog post will make your content fresh.
 It may work, but it’s a black hat SEO and must be avoided.

-Instead, include new pieces of information on your content such as researchers, statistics etc to keep it updated.
+Instead, include new pieces of information on your content such as researches, statistics etc to keep it updated.
 You can also update the existing content as well & republish it.

 Doing this will bring back your ranking once again.
-That’s what happened with me.
+That’s what happened to me.

 After I updated the content, my ranking again came back to 3rd position & then on 1st position.
 That is why updating your content after 3-4 months on a regular basis is very important to enhance the ranking.